qmacro/qmacro.github.io/src/posts/2024-05-09-defining-a-custom-after-handler-in-cap-with-each.md

 ---
 layout: post
-title: Defining a custom after handler in CAP with 'each'
+title: Defining a custom 'after' handler in CAP with 'each'
 date: 2024-05-09
 tags:
   - cap